Investigating the Limitations of Transformers with Simple Arithmetic Tasks: Experiments on Extrapolation

 On extrapolation tasks, T5-3B succeeds on almost all of them, whereas smaller models fail more often.
 Even on tasks where T5-220M achieves reasonable accuracy (0.862 and 0.641 on addition and subtraction using regular order, respectively), T5-3B outperforms T5-220M by large margins.
 This result provides evidence that larger models might perform better on data whose distribution is outside its training data distribution.
 However, it remains to be investigated if this trend holds for more complex tasks, especially those involving natural language.

 The difference in accuracy is negligible between regular and inverse orders on interpolation tasks.
 However, models trained and evaluated on the regular order show higher extrapolation accuracy than those that use the inverse order.
 For example, T5-220M fails to extrapolate on both addition and subtraction tasks when using the inverse order (i.e., accuracy is zero), but it performs better when using the regular order, with accuracy between 60--90\%.
-This result is perhaps surprising since one would expect that the inverse order would be easier to learn (for reasons explained in Section~\ref{section:tasks}).
+This result is perhaps surprising since one would expect that the inverse order would be easier to learn.

 Supported by recent work, we suspect that the problem is related to the bias of selecting the termination (i.e., end-of-sequence) token when the generated sequence becomes longer than those seen during training~\citep{newman2020eos}.
 In the inverse order, the answer is generated from least to most significant digit, so the model might have a tendency to select the termination token right after it generates the most significant digit seen during training.
 In the regular order, however, the model has to predict the full length of the sequence before emitting the first and second tokens.
 For example, the first two tokens of the answer to the question $10^{60} + 10^{60}$ are ``2'' and ``10e60''.
 This explicit length prediction allows the model to better generalize to longer sequences, but it appears to be insufficient to induce models to learn addition rules that are independent of the length of numbers seen during training (more below).